playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/facebook-api.md

             }
         },

-        // hide the login dialog
+        // Hide the dialog with a login button
         hideLogin: function () {
             var login = document.querySelector(".fb-login");
             if (login) {